No Regrets for Learning the Prior in Bandits: Regret Bounds

 \subsection{Semi-Bandit with Gaussian Rewards}

-In the semi-bandit (\cref{sec:semi-bandit}), we use the independence of rewards generated by each arm and decompose the per-round regret differently.
-We again analyze \adats with forced exploration.
-In each task $s\in \{i^2+1: 0\leq i\leq \lfloor \sqrt{m-1} \rfloor\}$, we obtain at least one sample per arm.
-This takes at most $K$ rounds of exploration, as for each arm $k$ there exists at least one action $a\in \cA$ containing $k$.
+In semi-bandits (\cref{sec:semi-bandit}), we use the independence of arms to decompose the per-round regret differently.
+Similarly to \cref{sec:mutual linear}, we analyze \adats with forced exploration, where each arm is initially pulled at least once.
+This is always possible in at most $K$ rounds, since there exists at least one $a \in \cA$ that contains any given arm.